DIAGNijmegen/rse-gcapi/docs/usage/reader_study/update_display_sets.md

 ## Update the **content** of display sets

-To update the contents of a display set you can use the convenience function: [Client.update_display_set][gcapi.client.Client.update_display_set].
+To update the contents of a display set you can use the convenience function: [Client.update_display_set][gcapi.client.Client.update_display_set], together with one or more [SocketValueSpec][gcapi.SocketValueSpec]s.

 ### Example